top of page

 • Pseudoexfoliation Syndrome (Exfoliation Syndrome)

-Treatments · Regular glaucoma testing with imaging and peripheral vision testing every 6-12 months . · Glaucoma drops that lower eye pressure. · Laser trabeculoplasty removes the fibrous material It leads to glaucoma in only about 50% of individuals but this type of glaucoma has a worse prognosis than primary open angle glaucoma because the condition is so variable and difficult to treat.
+Treatments · Regular glaucoma testing with imaging and peripheral vision testing every 6-12 months . · Glaucoma drops that lower eye pressure. · Laser trabeculoplasty removes the fibrous It leads to glaucoma in only about 50% of individuals but this type of glaucoma has a worse prognosis than primary open angle glaucoma because the condition is so variable and difficult to treat.
 Typically though, treatment can ensure glaucoma never advances to a point where the effects can harm

 • Retinal Vein Occlusion